Community-University Engagement Support (CUES) Fund

-Partner and Community Involvement
+Project Relevance and Community Involvement

 - All CUES fund proposals must be co-signed by at least one UBC partner and one community partner (funds are available to community partners who are actively working with faculty, student or staff at UBC Vancouver or Okanagan campuses).